Shanthosh-19/C-PROGRAMS/README.md

-Daily practice of c programs which I have enrolled.
+Daily practice of c programs.
 The questions are part of the course provided by Mr. Balajee Seshadri Sir, ECEN Academy.